xiaoxiu121/coGVHD/README.md

 It will develop our own model with enhanced modality adaptability.
 It inherit initial parameters from Qwen-VL-Chat, and creat a new folder named `./Qwen_VL_new/` to store the model.
 Subsequent training will be conducted based on this generated checkpoint.

 ## Data Preparation
-File in `/data` records the sample data and identifies the data content and format.
-To clearly, in the data of the early warning task, the speech recognition result is given directly.
+File in `/data` records the sample data and identifies the data content and format in training.
+For brevity and clarity, in the data of the early warning task, the speech recognition result is provided directly.
 It is recognized by [Qwen-audio](https://github.com/QwenLM/Qwen-Audio).

 ## Training